nd265/nd265/README.md

 -  Hi there 👋 , I am currently pursuing Masters in Data science at University Of British Columbia(Batch of 2022)
 -  💞️ I am interested in Data Science and like to solve problems using ML
+-  Currently, I am working on the UBC Capstone project - 'Head Collision Detection in Sports Videos' using Computer Vision and Deep Learning algorithms.
 -  👀 I’m looking forward to collaborate on projects revolving around NLP and deep learning
 -  📫 How to reach me:
               **Email**: navyad265@gmail.com